How to Recover Deleted Files using Windows File Recovery

 2. Segment Mode (/r) Examples

-Use following command to recover PDF and Excel files from your C: drive to the recovery folder on an E: drive.
+Use the following command to recover PDF and Excel files from your C: drive to the recovery folder on an E: drive.

 winfr C: E: /r /n *.pdf /n *.xlsx

-To recover any file with the string “bill” in the filename by using wildcard characters use following command.
+To recover any file with the string “bill” in the filename by using wildcard characters use the following command.

 winfr C: E: /r /n *bill*